Megaaabytes/Clenvon/README.md

 # Clenvon
 Clenvon stands for C Language Environment

 Clenvon is a small C# application which assists with the visual studio c/c++ compiler.
+This application will only help with compiling C++ applications.
+It does not support C.

 # Prerequisites
 .NET Core

-Visual Studio 2019 Developer Tools for the cl.exe.
+Visual Studio 2019 Developer Tools for the C/C++ Compiler.

 # Usage
 First, you'll need to create a document which will be able to compile your application.
 To do this, create a blank text file somewhere on your Desktop or somewhere on your computer.
 You can call this file 'clenvon-environment-example.txt' as an example.
 Inside the text file, write project().
 Inside the parenthesis, write the root directory of your project.
 Example: C:\Users\exampleuser\exampleprogram.
 Then on the next line, write add-class().
 Inside the parenthesis, write the name of the class file.
 Example, main.cpp.
 Finally, make a new line and type 'compile'.
 This will tell Clenvon to get CL.exe ready for compiling your project.